Late Spring-Early Summer 1881- Natchez, Mississippi

-The day the baby came into the world, it was early morning.
-I was up with Orpah hanging wash because I hadn’t been seeing much of my own bed for the last three days.
+The day the baby come into the world?
+It was early morning.
+I was up with Orpah hanging wash ’cause I han’t been seeing much of my own bed for the last three days.
 Miss Victoria had moved my room from the otherside of the parlor to upstairs in her dead husband’s study.
 “I need you to be close by for the baby, Tally.”
 She didn’t know I hated when people called me Tally that didn’t know me from when I was little.
-I sat in that big ole room in that old white shift Miss Victoria gave me, in that old bed and looked out the window.
-I looked out on the quiet night from the upstairs window, and saw my Daddy swinging in them trees beneath it.
+I sat in that big ole room in that old white shift Miss Victoria give me, in that old bed and looked out the window.
+I looked out on the quiet night from the upstairs window, and saw my Daddy swinging in them trees ‘neath it.
 “God, gimme the faith to do what I need to do.”

 I didn’t know who was hollering louder or who started it.
 My new room overlooked the backyard on the west side of the house.
 All I could hear was screaming.
 “Tally!
 Tally!
 Where the hell are you, Tally!
 Dammit!
 Tally!”
 I went through the back door and up the stairs forgettin to wipe off the boots from the leftover mud from two days before.
 “Here me!
 Here I come!”
 I thought about how I told Isabelle to breathe, told her how to sit in the bed.
 How to keep her head about her when the pains hit.

-The screaming.
 She screamed, she kept her legs tight.
 Miss Victoria had brought the water in the big white bowl and set it by me.
 I hear her feet behind me, walkin and prayin.
-She was soundin like a hant.
+She was soundin like a han’t.
 The head was out, and I wet another towel and wiped his face.
-“Push, Isbella!” he mother sounded like she was crying.
+“Push, Isbella!” her mother sounded like she was crying.
 I dipped my hands in that hot water and reached around the baby’s shoulders.
-“Push, Miss Isabelle.”
+“Push, Miss Isabelle!”
 I heard her muffled cry, and she pushed.
 Shoulders were out and I heard the bed rattle.
 I heard the footsteps go from behind me to the top of the bed.
 I looked up, Isabella was red as the water in one of the bowls and tears all over her face.

 Not a boy.